• Insight Ethics Versus Innovation

 Are we seeing this happen to some degree in retail?
 As an example, let us consider payment in stores.
 Are enforced payment methods a form of discrimination based on exclusion?
 Is it reasonable to assume that everyone holds the tech for modern payment methods in retail?
 What implications would the widespread introduction of digital currencies in retail be?
 It’s estimated 1.7 billion adults globally don’t have a bank account.
 It is reasonable to assume purchasing digital currencies is not realistic for many more.
 Stores like Amazon Go require an Amazon account, plus a smartphone with an Amazon app.
 Should someone without these facilities, or someone unable to obtain them, be denied access to purchase from these stores?
 Keeping in mind that discrimination laws exist to protect characteristics of people that are unavoidable, should exclusion based on access to technology or socio-economic status be considered in a similar vein?
 Are factors causing these types of exclusion reasonably avoidable?

-Amazon is rolling out its innovative 'Just Walk Out' checkout-free retail technology, but what is the cost?
+Amazon and other retailers have introduced 'Just Walk Out' checkout-free retail technology, but what is the cost?
 People who may not be able to meet the digital or technological requirements are excluded from these stores.

 As retail design consultants, this leaves us torn between two issues we advocate for: ethical business practices and retail innovation.
 There is an unavoidable relationship between innovation and exclusion.
 Having new payment methods unavailable to some members of society might be seen as discriminatory at worst or exclusionary at best.
 On the other hand, striving to never exclude anyone stagnates innovation.
 An innovative payment method might initially exclude but then drive innovation that has wider unforeseen social benefits in the future.
 In reality, innovation can never take everyone along for the initial ride - this is for many reasons, but primarily because most innovations fail.
 It’s social consensus that decides what technology is accepted (usually by their utility), and it’s impossible to predict what will gain traction.
 If we decide what innovations are acceptable based on initial accessibility, will we see innovation curtailed?